Tuesday, April 23, 2024

 My tent's flysheet was rigid with encrusted ice this morning.
 Although only a little more snow had fallen, the temperature had dropped.
 Putting cold, wet socks on my feet, warm from my sleeping bag, and then inserting them into semi frozen boots was an unpleasant experience.
 Once on my way I found the snow had hardened overnight, making walking through it slow and tiring compared with hiking through yesterday's light and fluffy snow.
 After reaching Chalet Rose, a permanently locked wooden building, about a kilometre beyond where I camped, I still had seven more kilometres before I reached the town of Les Rousses.
 Almost all of those were through snow covered forest.
 Staying hydrated by drinking water is important on a long distance walk but I find it difficult when the water is really cold, as it was today when ice was forming in my water bottle.
 A some point the diverted GR5 rejoined the trail I was on, from where I am yet to discover.

 Les Rousses was unlike the farming villages I had been walking through in the last week.
 In addition to being on top of a hill, Les Rousses was the kind of place where people had holiday homes, or rather holiday apartments in the large, modern, "chalet" style buildings.
 This however meant that there were shops, restaurants and cafes on the high street.
 Despite it being Sunday morning a chocolaterie / patisserie was open where I was able to sit and enjoy a "long" coffee (which was still very small) and tartlette with strawberries and raspberries.
-The 19th Fort of Les Rousses was at the edge of town.
+The 19th century Fort of Les Rousses was at the edge of town.
 Some of it had been converted into an adventure playground.
 Due to construction works by the fort the GR5 was diverted slightly, but as I was not sure where, I walked by the building being built, quiet on this Sunday morning.

 Six more kilometres in woods and by farmland brought me to La Cure.
 There I had another coffee in a restaurant of which one door opened into France and the other into Switzerland.
 Must make filling in tax forms difficult!